1 person shot after exchanging gunfire with Border Patrol agents in Arizona, sheriff says

 (CNN) — A man suspected of being involved in human trafficking was injured after exchanging gunfire with US Border Patrol agents and firing at a federal helicopter during a pursuit in Arizona near the US-Mexico border early Tuesday, according to Pima County Sheriff Chris Nanos.

-Federal agents were attempting to stop a pickup truck near Arivaca, Arizona, shortly after 7 a.m. local time, Nanos said.
+Federal agents were attempting to stop a pickup truck near Arivaca, Arizona, shortly after 7 a.m., Nanos said.
 The person in the car did not pull over and eventually got out and ran, according to the sheriff.

-The suspect was identified by the sheriff’s department as 34-year-old Patrick Gary Schlegel, a US citizen from Sahuarita, Arizona, which is about 40 miles northeast of the incident.
+The suspect was identified by the sheriff’s department as 34-year-old Patrick Gary Schlegel, a US citizen from Sahuarita, Arizona, which is about 40 miles northeast of where the shooting happened.

+As agents were attempting to arrest him, Schlegel fired at Border Patrol agents and an Air and Marine Operations helicopter flying above, according to officials.

-The person was treated at the scene and taken to a local hospital in a medical helicopter, according to a statement from the Santa Rita Fire District, which responded to the incident.
-The driver was in custody and critical condition when officials arrived, but is now in “serious but stable” condition after surgery, officials said.
-The federal agent was not injured.
+The man was treated at the scene and taken to a local hospital in a medical helicopter, according to a statement from the Santa Rita Fire District, which responded to the incident.
+He is now in “serious but stable” condition after surgery, officials said.
+No federal agents were injured.

+Schlegel had an active federal arrest warrant “for escape related to a previous federal alien smuggling conviction,” according to Heith Janke, the special agent in charge of FBI’s Phoenix division.

+Schlegel had escaped custody from a Tucson halfway house in December when he signed out to attend alcohol evaluation and counseling and didn’t return, according to a criminal complaint.
+He was serving a 36-month sentence after being convicted on charges of transportation of illegal aliens for profit and felon in possession of a firearm, the complaint said.

+When officials arrived at the shooting scene Tuesday, Schlegel was in critical condition, Janke said.

+Federal agents had seen the truck in the area Tuesday morning but it — and several people inside — got away the first time officials tried to stop it, Nanos said.
+This first encounter was what made officials suspicious that the vehicle was involved in human smuggling, the sheriff said.

-The FBI requested the Pima County Sheriff’s Department’s help to lead the use-of-force investigation involving the agent and is conducting a parallel investigation, the department said in a news release.
-The Customs and Border Protection Office of Professional Responsibility is also looking into the shooting, according to the law enforcement source.
+The FBI requested the Pima County Sheriff’s Department’s help to lead the use-of-force investigation and is conducting a parallel investigation, the department said in a news release.
+The Customs and Border Protection Office of Professional Responsibility is also looking into the shooting, according to a law enforcement source.

+Nanos said investigators don’t know yet how many shots were fired, but it is their belief that the agents involved “acted lawfully.”

+The FBI has submitted three charges for a criminal complaint against Schlegel to the US Attorney’s Office, Janke said.
+The agency is processing the scene, interviewing witnesses and analyzing surveillance footage, he said.

 “We ask the community to remain patient and understanding as this investigation moves forward,” the Pima County Sheriff’s Department said.
 “PCSD will thoroughly examine all aspects of the incident, however, these investigations are complex and require time.”

-The FBI is investigating “an alleged assault on a federal officer,” Brooke Brennan, a spokesperson for the agency’s Phoenix field office, said.

-CNN has reached out to the Pima County Sheriff’s Department and US Customs and Border Protection for more details.
+CNN has reached out to US Customs and Border Protection for more details.

 Arivaca, where the shooting happened, is home to about 600 residents and is located an hour south of Tucson.
 It is about 10 miles north of the border.